krz/krz.github.io/_posts/2020-05-03-gini-decision-trees.md

 In this example, the first split is at the `grade` variable.
 If its value is below 3, it splits to to the left side of the tree and classifies to `No`.
 42% of the data, or 61 observations split to this left side.
 The Gini impurity for this node at depth 0 is: \\(1- (\frac{61}{146})^2 - (\frac{85}{146})^2 =0.469\\).
 The second split is at depth 1 at the `g2` variable.
-If it's below 13 it splits to the left and classifies to `No`, otherwise `Yes`.
+If `g2` is below 13, it splits to the left and classifies to `No`, otherwise `Yes`.
 The Gini impurity for this node is: \\( 1- (\frac{40}{85}^2)-(\frac{45}{85})^2=0.498\\).

 Decision trees use gini impurity as a cost function for classification tasks to measure how well a node can classify the samples based on the given features.